-How and Why to Reply to Reviews on iOS & Android
+Why & How to Reply to App Store Reviews

 On the App Store, reviews and ratings appear both in the search results underneath the subtitle and on the app page in the information panel and underneath the long description.

-On the Google Play Store, reviews and ratings appear both in the search results underneath the title and on the app page in the information panel and underneath the long description.
+On Google Play, reviews and ratings appear in the search results underneath the title and on the app page in the information panel and underneath the long description.

 The most important thing to keep in mind is that reviews and ratings are a great source of feedback.
 Frequently going through your app’s reviews can give you a better understanding of your customers’ experiences using your product, providing a closer look at their wants and needs.